 -- corresponds to the CORESET configured in MIB (see pdcch-ConfigSIB1) and is used to provide that information to the UE

 -- by dedicated signalling during handover and (P)SCell addition.
 The CORESET#1 may be configured an used for RAR

--- (see ra-ControlResourceSet).
+-- (see ra-SearchSpace).